ubranch/shotgun/README.md

 1.  **Step 1: Prepare Context**
     -   User selects a project folder.
-    -   The file tree is displayed in the `LeftSidebar` (`FileTree.vue`).
+    -   The file tree is displayed in the `LeftSidebar`.
     -   User can mark files/folders for exclusion.
-    -   User clicks "Prepare Project Context & Proceed" in `Step1CopyStructure.vue` (which should be renamed/repurposed, or this button is part of `MainLayout`'s direct responsibility for Step 1 trigger).
-    -   `MainLayout.vue` triggers `GenerateShotgunOutput` in Go, passing the selected root and exclusion list.
+    -   The application automatically (or via a button) triggers context generation in Go (`GenerateShotgunOutput`).
     -   The resulting context (tree + file contents) is stored in `shotgunPromptContext` and passed to `CentralPanel.vue`, which in turn makes it available to `Step2GenerateDiff.vue`.
 2.  **Step 2: Compose Prompt**
     -   `Step2GenerateDiff.vue` is shown.